LLNL/axom/src/axom/primal/docs/sphinx/idxuniformgrid.rst

 The ``UniformGrid`` implements the
 `Cell list <https://en.wikipedia.org/wiki/Cell_lists>`_.
-This data structure tiles the region of interest into non-intersecting subregions (or "bins") of uniform size.
+This data structure tiles a rectilinear region of interest into non-intersecting subregions (or "bins") of uniform size.
 Each object in the region of interest is added to every bin the object intersects.  ``UniformGrid`` can be used when a code compares each primitive